 - Use decaffeinated black tea for decaf chai lattes.

-- To use loose leaf tea instead of tea bags, try starting with 2 teaspoons of tea leaves per latte, and adjust to taste.
+- To use loose leaf tea instead of tea bags, start with 2 teaspoons of tea leaves per latte, and adjust to taste.
+Add tea leaves to hot concentrate in saucepan after step 1, cover, and steep for 5-6 minutes before straining into mugs.

 - Unsweetened dairy-free or vegan milk can be used if desired.
 I'd recommend oat milk.